Visas for South Korea

 Permanent Residence (F-5) visas

-Permanent residence visas can be applied for at the outset by foreign high investors who have invested 500,000 USD or more and hire at least five Korean workers.
+Permanent residence visas can be applied for at the outset by foreign high investors who have invested a certain amount in the country and who've hired at least five Korean workers.
 Foreigners with superior skills in fields such as science, business administration and education will also be considered.
 Expats who have lived in South Korea for longer than five years may also apply for permanent residence.

-The basic items required include a passport that is valid for at least six months, a passport-sized colour photo with a date stamp which has been taken within the preceding six months.
+The basic items that may be required include a passport that's valid for at least six months, a passport-sized colour photo with a date stamp which has been taken within the preceding six months.
 High investors will require a certified copy of their corporation register as well as proof of having hired and paid at least five Koreans employees.